lmcinnes/umap/doc/densmap_demo.rst

 Now let’s try running DensMAP instead.
-In practice this is as easy as adding the parameter ``densmap=True`` to the UMAP constructor – this will cause UMAP use use DensMAP regularization with the default DensMAP parameters.
+In practice this is as easy as adding the parameter ``densmap=True`` to the UMAP constructor – this will cause UMAP use DensMAP regularization with the default DensMAP parameters.

 .. code:: python3